sulaymanavoma/fast-graphrag/benchmarks/README.md

 [multihop only] Percentage of queries with perfect retrieval: 0.8985507246376812
 ```

-We also quickly benchmarked on the HotpotQA dataset (we will soon release the code for that as well).
+We also benchmarked on the HotpotQA dataset (we will soon release the code for that as well).
 Here's a preview of the results (101 queries):

 ```
 VectorDB: 0.78
 LightRAG [local mode]: 0.55
 GraphRAG [local mode]: - (crashed after half an hour of processing)
 Circlemind: 0.84
 ```